fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 ## 2. Why is it good ?
 In Capital-intensive industries success is for the greater part defined by the balancing act of risk of undesirable events and the cost of preventing them.
 Today most organizations rely on preventive maintenance regimes and basic monitoring (mostly alarm systems provided by OEM's) for realizing safety, uptime and reliability at acceptable cost.
 Based on failures specific components may be prioritized for overhauls.
 Some do even adopt the maintenance and inspections intervals to take into account deviations in load & runtime based on reports provided by operations.

-Asset performance management is first and foremost about doing the above in a more data-drive manner and making use of advanced analytics to improve failure-mode modeling to improve maintenance regimes.
+Asset performance management is first and foremost about doing the above in a more data-drive manner and making use of advanced analytics for failure-mode modeling to improve maintenance regimes.

-Furthermore: accurate determination of the likelihood of failure is possible by structurally broadening the scope of real-time data that is taken into account such as:
+Furthermore: more accurate determination of the likelihood of failure is possible by structurally broadening the scope of real-time data that is taken into account by:
-- Get load and runtime data from the machines
+- using load and runtime data from the machines
-- Add raw material and product specifications
+- adding raw material and product specifications
-- Relate product quality reporting to machine performance
+- relating product quality reporting to machine performance

-When well translated into component specific agenda's this allows for (on average) longer intervals for inspections and overhauls AND prevention of undesirable events (failure, contamination or quality issues) by advancing maintenance work when models indicate a heightened likelihood of failure
+When well translated into component specific agenda's this allows for (on average) longer intervals for inspections and overhauls AND prevention of undesirable events (failure, contamination or quality issues) by advancing maintenance work when models indicate a heightened likelihood of failure.

 | Benefits |
 | --- |